microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

 ![final-chart](https://github.com/user-attachments/assets/ea1a5b21-bc57-4ed8-a8a4-c187caff2c64)

 ☑️ You've successfully completed the second exercise!
-Select **Next >** to go to the next exercise.
+Select **Next >** to go a bonus exercise.